sanjayamirthraj/eigengames/README.md

 )
 ```

 Transactions get these tags prefixed to their data field, which makes them super easy to identify without having to do complex dependency analysis.
-This approach really simplifies parallelization while staying compatible with existing Ethereum transaction processing.
+This approach really simplifies parallelization while staying compatible with existing transaction processing.

 #### 2. The ParallelPool Architecture